mehwaffle10/Waffle_Balance/README.md

 ### Dinghies
 - Cost 40 coins
 - Damage taken is consistent with other vehicles
+- Spawn in crates like other vehicles
+- Need a 6 x 3 area to deploy

 ### Longboats
 - Cost 100 coins